 The space setup is related to the place where you will deliver your class.
 As an educator, your work may be part of your life and already have a working space at home.
 However, there are some notes that you may consider before jumping to your session:

 - Find a quiet place with no dog barking or kids jumping around–trust me you don’t want that.
+You can give your furry friend the best cbd oil for dogs to help calm them down.

 - Ensure you are comfortable especially when the class time is long